xGinko/SnowballFight/README.md

 ### Description
-SnowballFight aims to be a highly configurable winter event plugin adding various features to snowballs in game:
+SnowballFight aims to be highly configurable, adding various features to snowballs in-game:

 - snow spread effect when a snowball hits a player, entity or a block
 - explosions when a snowball hits a player, entity or a block